Cardinal Numbers in Spanish: The No-fuss Guide to Counting from 0 to 10,000

 When to Use Cardinal Numbers in Spanish

-- to count
+- count

-- to talk about dates, years and centuries
+- discuss dates, years and centuries

 Considering the various ways in which we use numbers in Spanish, you can see why it’s pretty much impossible to avoid numbers when learning the language.
 Not only should they be mandatory in your personal study plan, you should also go back once in a while and review them.